Robert Doeg Enock (1895-1967)

 Occupants (1901 census): Robinson Enock, Eleanor Amelia Enock, Amy Clara Elizabeth Enock, Robert Doeg Enock, Gertrude Margaret Enock, Laura Hopwood Enock (sister-in-law), Maud Muriel Enock (niece).

-Servants (1901 census): Nellie Birch.
+Servants in 1901: Nellie Birch.

 Rosedale was demolished and replaced by flats in the 1960s.

 c1910-c1915 - Howard Villas (left hand side), Stockfield Road, South Yardley, Birmingham, England.
-(Information on how I pinpointed this residence can be found here)

 The Enock family lived in the left hand portion of Howard Villas.
 Photograph taken in August 2014 (click to enlarge).

 c1915-1924 - 14 & 16, Augusta Road, Acocks Green, Birmingham, England.
-Family owned both houses - sold for £550 in 1929 (worth the equivalent of about £250,000 in 2018).
+Family owned both houses - sold for £550 in 1929.

 Occupants (electoral rolls): Eleanor Amelia Enock, Amy Clara Elizabeth Enock, Robert Doeg Enock, Gertrude Margaret Enock.